khan4019/tree-grid-directive/README.md

 Valid properties are:

 	field:              Hook to the field to know the column position in the table.
 	displayName:        Text that will be used in the column header.
 	cellTemplate:       Template that will be used to show the value.
 Useful if you want to show images, for instance.
+	cellTemplateScope:  Used to pass the controllers methods you want to be used inside the cell template.

 Example: